Tag Archives: shady city

 Glenn’s scowl was severe.

-“Stay away from my daughter,” he warned the brothers.
+“Stay away from my daughter,” he warned the bros.
 There would be no misunderstanding the serious of his statement.

 Buddy raised his hands.
-“She came to us.
+“Dude, she came to us.
 She’s a cute kid.
 I was just playing around.”

 Glenn took in all three of them.
 “Get on with your work.”